 On top of that, the P40 Pro also has the looks to match its hardware.
 It is equipped with a 6.58-inch Flex OLED screen with a Quad-Curve Overflow Display.
 With a 90Hz refresh rate, scrolling and multitasking on the phone are also smoother.
 Equipped with DCI-P3 HDR, the display offers vibrant colours paired with high contrast, resulting in an enjoyable experience when watching videos.
 Out of the five colour variants available, we got the P40 Pro in Deep Sea Blue.
 It’s a beautiful blue that turns purple when you tilt it, and its ergonomic design makes it really comfortable to hold.

 The P40 Pro we have comes with 8GB RAM and 256GB storage.
-It has a 4,200mAh battery that supports 40W SuperCharge — both wired and wirelessly.
+It has a 4,200mAh battery that supports 40W SuperCharge.
 Plus, HUAWEI has its own AppGallery that already has about 400 million active users.
-Although the company is still expanding its app store, our options are aplenty like telco apps (Digi, Maxis, Celcom), social media apps like Snapchat and WeChat and other apps such as Touch ‘n Go eWallet, dahmakan and JOOX Music.
+Although the company is still expanding its app store, our options are plenty like telco apps (Digi, Maxis, Celcom), social media apps like Snapchat and WeChat and other apps such as Touch ‘n Go eWallet, dahmakan and JOOX Music.